garciadelcastillo/ffmpeg-cheatsheet/README.md

 ### GIF from frames with multiple palettes

-When color varies significantly across frames in the input, it is better to create one palette per frame; better quality GIF, heavier file.
+When color varies significantly across frames in the input, it is better to create one palette per frame; better quality GIF, heavier file (although still lighter than using no palette at all):

     ffmpeg -r 5 -i frame_%05d.png -filter_complex "[0:v] split [a][b];[a] palettegen=stats_mode=single [p];[b][p] paletteuse=new=1" animation.gif